YangLi-Bio/Dr_Leon_Li.github.io/_pages/about.md

 Dr. Yang Li received his Ph.D. in Operations Research and Control Theory from the [School of Mathematics](https://www.math.sdu.edu.cn/) at [Shandong University](https://www.sdu.edu.cn/) in 2019, under the supervision of [Prof. Guojun Li](https://faculty.sdu.edu.cn/liguojun/zh_CN/index.htm).
 During his doctoral studies, he conducted joint research at the [Department of Bioinformatics and Genomics](https://cci.charlotte.edu/departments/department-of-bioinformatics-and-genomics/), [College of Computing and Informatics](https://cci.charlotte.edu/) at [The University of North Carolina at Charlotte](https://www.charlotte.edu/).
 He subsequently pursued postdoctoral training in the [Department of Biomedical Informatics](https://medicine.osu.edu/departments/biomedical-informatics), [College of Medicine](https://medicine.osu.edu/) at [The Ohio State University](https://www.osu.edu/) and later worked in R&D at [AstraZeneca plc](https://www.astrazeneca.com/).
 Since March 2024, he has been an assistant professor at the [School of Mathematics, Statistics and Mechanics](https://msm.bjut.edu.cn/), [Beijing University of Technology](https://www.bjut.edu.cn/).
 He is a recipient of the Beijing High-Level Youth Talent Award and has served as a guest editor for [*Frontiers in Genetics*](https://loop.frontiersin.org/people/2319558/overview).

-Dr. Li’s research interests lie in gene regulatory network (GRN) inference, transcription factor binding site (TFBS) prediction, and single-cell sequencing data analysis.
+Dr. Li’s research interests lie in gene regulatory network inference, transcription factor binding site prediction, and single-cell sequencing data analysis.
 He has authored [over 20 peer-reviewed publications](https://scholar.google.com/citations?user=yDq-Zf4AAAAJ&hl=zh-CN) in leading journals, including *Nature Communications*, *Nucleic Acids Research*, *Briefings in Bioinformatics*, *Bioinformatics*, and *iScience*.
-His work has been cited over 700 times (Google Scholar), with a single article cited up to 190 times.
+His work has been cited over 700 times ([Google Scholar](https://scholar.google.com/citations?user=yDq-Zf4AAAAJ&hl=zh-CN)), with a single article cited up to 190 times.

 Research Experience
 ======